 If you’re just starting to learn about CRM software, you might feel confused by all the fancy words and short forms people use in this field.
 Don’t worry, though!
 The CRM glossary is here to give you simple and clear explanations for the most common words and shortcuts in CRM.

 Whether you own a business and want to make your customers happier or work in sales and want to work smarter, you should read this guide.
 Let’s scroll down the CRM software glossary below and find the CRM terminologies you need to know!

 360-Degree Customer View

-An application programming interface that allows different software systems to communicate with each other.
+An API allows different software programs to talk to each other.

 Artificial Intelligence (AI)

 The simulation of human intelligence in machines programmed to think and learn like humans.

 An auto-responder is a pre-written message sent automatically when something specific happens, like when a customer asks a question.

 Automation is when we use software to do tasks we do repeatedly without having to do them ourselves, like sending follow-up emails or setting up appointments.

 A way to determine if someone is a good potential customer is by looking at their budget, authority to make decisions, need for your product, and when they might want it.